amintt2/Ai-armes/memory-bank/progress.md

    - Created platform abstraction layer
    - Defined cloud synchronization interface

-Next steps involve setting up the Supabase project, implementing the dashboard for the web application, and starting work on the core autocomplete engine functionality.
+Next sprint focuses on implementing functional authentication flow for the web application.
+After user validation, we will proceed to the next sprint.